RomanKalkreuth/cgp-plusplus/README.md

 ## CGP++: Modern C++ Implementation of Cartesian Genetic Programming

 CGP++ is a modern and versatile C++ implementation of Cartesian Genetic Programming (CGP).
 CGP is a graph-based representation model for genetic programming, a search heuristic used for program synthesis.
-CGP++ implementation focuses on the standard acyclic graph representation of CGP and provides a generic framework that enables flexible usage.
-The main motivation and philosophy behind CGP++ is to facilitate the discovery of new problem domains and the reproducibility of existing results.
+CGP++ focuses on the standard acyclic graph representation of CGP and provides a generic framework that enables flexible and versatile usage.
+The general motivation and philosophy behind CGP++ is to facilitate the discovery of new problem domains and the reproducibility of existing results.
 Based on object-oriented design, CGP++ also provides a suitable framework that can be used to integrate new sophisticated methods that entail the implementation of complex architecture.